oalcabes/ValRE/README.md

 value in energy_thresholds is 10, the first value of the pfu_thresholds must be the corresponding flux value of 10.
 If the model you are using is probabilistic, you may comment out pfu_threshold; similarly, if the model you are using is not probabilistic, you may comment out prob_threshold.
-If prob_threshold is commented out for a probabilistic model, ValRE will assume that the model output files contain probability thresholds and will read them in instead.
+However, leaving all values commented in, even if unused, will not be a problem.
 Finally, ValRE will check if a model does not have output for each threshold and if it doesn't simply won't create a report for that threshold.

 REPORTS
 ---